RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Listeners are intended to provide support to members.
 They also support each other in the work of being a listener.
 Listeners are encouraged to have a separate member account to use when they need support for their own personal issues.
 The platform supports easy switching between the two accounts.

-Listeners' profiles are also public, and 7 Cups provides a way to search them at 7cups.com/BrowseListeners.php.
-Listeners' profiles contain similar information to members' profiles, although the details are different.
+Listeners' profiles are also public, and 7 Cups provides a way to search them on the [Browse Listeners](https://www.7cups.com/BrowseListeners.php) page.
+Listeners' profiles contain similar kinds of information to members' profiles, although the details are different.

 A listener account is shown within 7 Cups as a round icon.
 For example: